Terms of Service – The Grace Gawler Institute (GGI)

 This website is secured behind an Internationally accredited firewall which prevents intrusion of any outside, unauthorised parties.
 Should attempted breaches occur.
 We have many layers in our system to protect patient’s personal data.
 Internet security incurs the Institute a substantial monthly cost so that data is safe.

-- When giving consent to share your health information – for your peace of mind and our legal obligations; please be aware of how we handle your information.
-Strictly, we do not divulge any aspect of your personal information or health matters to any third parties, marketers or others unless we have written permission from you in a specific situation.
+For reasons of medical ethics and confidentiality it is a requirement that we have your signed consent when handling your medical information.
+You must be the patient to complete the GGI Consent Form and online questionnaire.
+When giving consent to share your health information – for your peace of mind and our legal obligations; please be aware of how we handle your information.
+We do not divulge any aspect of your personal information or health matters to any third parties, marketers or others unless we have written permission from you in a specific situation.

-- By signing the consent form, GGI has permission to forward information to these specialists.
-Should any new entity (e.g. a bank, payment organisation such as OFX or Paymate-that is non-medical) request consent to discuss any information about GGI patients, it is our policy that you will be contacted.
+When your completed online form has been received by GGI you will be contacted by email.
+Prior to any service provided by GGI, a one-page consent form will have been be sent to the patient, completed, signed and returned before your video appointment will be scheduled.
+Other requested information is therefore obtained expressly with your consent.
+Our referral service for second opinions to Medical Centres of Excellence and specialists – nationally & internationally, requires your signed consent which is sent prior to a Skype call or signing up to a Survivorship Care Plan.
+By signing the consent form, GGI has permission to forward information to these specialists.
+Should any new entity (e.g. a bank, payment organisation such as OFX or Paymate that is non-medical) request consent to discuss any information about GGI patients, it is our policy that you will be contacted.

-Term of Service Agreement – expiry period
+Term of Service Agreement – expiry period:

-As a service provider, GGI, via its skype video consultations agrees to provide a one-off service for a set fee as required by the client/patient.
-Continuing services such as GGI Navigation Packages that that comprise a set number of hours and specific services as outlined on our website, incur a set fee for service.
-This service can be utilised by the client/patient over a period of no more than 6 months AFTER registration.
+As a service provider, GGI, via its video consultations agrees to provide a one-off service for a set fee.
+Continuing services such as GGI Survivorship Care Plans that that comprise a set number of hours and specific services as outlined on our website, incur a set fee for service.Cancer navigation services can be utilised by the client/patient over a period of no more than 6 months from date of registration/previous payment.

-Rights, Responsibilities and Obligations of the Parties
+Rights, Responsibilities and Obligations of the Parties:

 In working with GGI It is expected that: